usnistgov/fipy/docs/source/SOLVERS.rst

    interfaces.

-.. note:: While, for consistency with other solver suites, :term:`FiPy` does implement some precoditioner objects for :term:`PETSc`, you can also simply pass one of the `PCType strings`_ in the `precon=` argument when declaring the solver.
+.. note:: While, for consistency with other solver suites, :term:`FiPy` does implement some preconditioner objects for :term:`PETSc`, you can also simply pass one of the `PCType strings`_ in the `precon=` argument when declaring the solver.